 If you’re going to take advice about how to stay alive, who better to consult than the world’s oldest living dude?
-Carmelo Flores Laura, who is 123 years of age, says he owes his longevity to regular exercise.
+Carmelo Flores Laura, a notable centenarian, told he owes his longevity to regular exercise.
 “I walk a lot, that’s all,” Flores told the Associated Press.
-Jump-start your way to a fit new you with The World’s Fastest Full-Body Workout!
+Jump-start your way to a fit new you with The World’s Fastest Full-Body Workout.

 Change your altitude

 A 2011 study from the University of Colorado School of Medicine found that the 20 U.S. counties with the highest life expectancy had an average altitude of 5,967 feet above sea level.
 That added 1.2 to 3.6 years to a man’s life, lowering the risk of death from heart disease.

 According to a Duke University Medical Center study, baby boomers who remain hitched are less likely to die early than their single peers.
 The findings were based on surveying 4,800 people born in the 1940s.